The Common App is Open. Class of 2029, Apply Today!

 If you are interested in pursuing a career in nursing and becoming a nurse, then your first step is to identify your path into the field.
 For many aspiring nurses, becoming a registered nurse (RN) is the most logical entry point.

 RNs enjoy a competitive salary, significant job stability, and a high level of personal and professional satisfaction due to the real and lasting impact that they have every single day on the lives of their patients.
-But for those unfamiliar with the many different nursing titles out there, there is an obvious question to be answered: What, exactly, does a registered nurse do?
+But for those unfamiliar with the many different nursing titles out there, there is an obvious question to be answered: What do registered nurses do?

 Below, we answer this question by walking through the typical roles and responsibilities that RNs perform on a daily basis.
 We also explore the different environments that RNs tend to work in and highlight some of the key steps that you’ll need to take on your path to becoming a registered nurse.